prajwalkulkarni-07/Chronic-Kidney-Disease-Detection-and-Analysis-Using-Explainable-AI-Models/README.md

 SHAP (SHapley Additive exPlanations) is based on game theory and provides global interpretability by calculating the contribution of each feature to a model's predictions across the entire dataset.
 It assigns Shapley values to each feature, which represent the average contribution of that feature to the prediction.
 SHAP is more mathematically grounded and consistent, offering both local and global explanations of model behavior.
 However, it can be more computationally intensive than LIME.
 ### SHAP Output:
 ![image](https://github.com/user-attachments/assets/af63558d-1526-48ac-9c4b-906e6baa58d0)

+## Usage:
+The initial dataset had 400 records, of which some were numerical and some were categorical.
+We preprocessed the data, removed redundant and null values, and converted the categorical values into numeraical ones (like converting 'Yes' to '0' and 'No' to '1') for easier operations on the data.
+After the preprocessing, predictions were doing using the RNN model, and later, the explainable AI modesl were used to calculate the influence of each feature on the predicition made by the model.

+## Importance of Explainable AI Models:
+Explainable AI (XAI) models are crucial because they make machine learning systems more transparent and understandable, allowing users to see how and why decisions are made.
+This is particularly important in fields like healthcare, finance, and law, where decisions can have serious consequences.

+Key benefits of explainable models include:

+Trust: Users are more likely to trust and adopt AI systems if they understand the decision-making process.
+Accountability: XAI ensures that AI models can be held accountable, as stakeholders can trace and justify decisions.
+Bias detection: Explainability helps identify and correct biases within models, promoting fairness and ethical AI use.
+Regulatory compliance: Many industries require AI systems to meet certain standards of transparency, making XAI essential for compliance.